yoasif/yoasif.github.io/_posts/2023-06-12-whats-going-on-with-reddit-firefox-whats-next.markdown

 Many Reddit communities (sub-reddits) have [shut down](https://www.nytimes.com/2023/06/12/business/media/reddit-subreddit-blackout-protest.html "Reddit Communities Go Dark to Protest New App Policy") this Monday, [r/firefox](https://www.reddit.com/r/firefox/) is one of them.
 Are you [out of the loop](https://www.reddit.com/r/OutOfTheLoop/comments/147fcdf/whats_going_on_with_subreddits_going_private_on/ "What's going on with subreddits going private on June 12th and 13th?
 And what is up with reddit's API?")?

-If you want to learn a bit more, and want to know about how r/firefox is responding, read on.
+If you want to learn a bit more, and want to know about how r/firefox is responding (I am a moderator), read on.

 * * *